-• Enable Active Lane support: Select this option to control TX data lanes.
+- Enable Active Lane support: Select this option to control TX data lanes.
 Active lanes allows the D-PHY TX to run with lower lanes than IP is configured for.
-This helps the lane down scaling and disabling any TX data lane by the deasserting corresponding bit in the active\lanes\in bus input.
-It is recommended to update the active\lanes\in when all data lanes are in stopstate.
-HS\TX\TIMEOUT will be disabled internally when active\lanes\in feature is exercised by the user.

-• Enable AXI4-Lite Register I/F: Select the AXI4-Lite based register interface for control and debug purposes.
+This helps the lane down scaling and disabling any TX data lane by the deasserting corresponding bit in the active_lanes_in bus input.
+It is recommended to update the active_lanes_in when all data lanes are in stopstate.
+HS_TX_TIMEOUT is disabled internally when the active_lanes_in feature is exercised.
+Lane 0 is always enabled (otherwise, txreadyhs is not asserted). - Enable AXI4-Lite Register I/F: Select the AXI4-Lite based register interface for control and debug purposes.